MPLS

 Locator ID/Separator Protocol ( LISP)

 Locator ID/Separator Protocol ( LISP) has many applications.
-As the name suggests, it separates the location and identifier of the network hosts, making it possible for VMs to move across subnet boundaries while still retaining their IP address and enabling advanced triangular routing designs.
+As the name suggests, it separates the location and identifier of the network hosts, enabling VMs to move across subnet boundaries while retaining their IP address and enabling advanced triangular routing designs.

 LISP works well when you have to move workloads and distribute workloads across data centers, making it a perfect complementary technology for an active-active data center design.
 It provides you with the following: